Comments on Cut-Set Bounds on Network Function Computation: General Cut-Set Bound

-Note that the equivalence as defined above does not depend on the structure of the network.
-However, it will soon be clear that with a network, the division of equivalence classes naturally leads to an upper bound of the network function-computing capacity based on cut sets.
+We can easily see that this relation is an equivalence one.
+This equivalence relation does not depend on the network topology, and instead, only depend on the function.
+It will soon be clear that with a network, the division of equivalence classes naturally leads to an upper bound of the computing capacity based on cut sets.